By Meher Jabeen

 The lukewarm reaction from people to the gruesome incidents shows the numbness and insensitivity of the so-called 100% literate society.
 We don’t want to speak on these subjects from a social and psychological perspective.
 We still link such issues with ‘honour’ of a family, region, or religion putting them under the carpet that perpetuates not only the miseries of women but also emboldens the criminals.

 There are several reasons that restrict us from talking about these social issues which are rising with an alarming ratio in Gilgit-Baltistan.

 One of the prime reasons is we do not consider domestic violence a social and psychological problem.
 Our society is shrouded in delusional values and ‘honours’.

 According to research, conducted by the Karakoram International University’s Department of Behavioral Sciences, married women in GB reported higher levels of domestic violence (88.8%); psychological (69.4%), physical (37.5%), and sexual (21.2%).

 The researchers identified various associated risk factors of domestic violence including poverty, the influence of in-laws, second marriage, stepchildren, forceful intimate relationships, husband’s irresponsibility, addiction, and poor mental health of the abused women in GB.

 Another dangerous trait is victim-blaming by misogynists and right-wing religious groups.
 For instance, when such comments come from the country’s prime minister, it emboldens the predators and reinforces the patriarchal misogynistic mindset.
-Imran Khan has constantly reinforced some of the worst stereotypes about Pakistani society blaming victims of sexual abuse by suggesting that inappropriate dress of women arouse Pakistani men’s sexual impulses.
+Imran Khan has constantly reinforced some of the worst stereotypes about Pakistani society blaming victims of sexual abuse by suggesting that the inappropriate dress of women arouses Pakistani men’s sexual impulses.

 What is domestic violence?